LISTEN TO AUDIO OF THIS CONTENT

 Fall allergy season is still officially underway and, if you didn’t know already, ragweed is the biggest culprit going into the early winter months.
 With a little bit of luck, a late October, early November cold-snap will knock it out of the air.

-Allergies are the sixth leading cause of chronic illness in the U.S. and to get relief, millions of busy Americans reach for over-the-counter (OTC) antihistamines containing Diphenhydramine (Benadryl®) so they can continue to function.
+Allergies are the sixth leading cause of chronic illness in the U.S. and to get relief, millions of busy Americans reach for over-the-counter (OTC) containing Diphenhydramine (Benadryl®) so they can continue to function.

-- This, however, presents a problem, because even over-the-counter antihistamines contain enough sedatives to impair a person, especially when they’re behind the wheel.
+- This, however, presents a problem, because even over-the-counter contain enough sedatives to impair a person, especially when they’re behind the wheel.

 Single Dose Could Cause Impaired Driving “DWAI” Charges